spectreconsole/spectre.console/README.md

 ## Important Notices

 > [!IMPORTANT]\
-> We're a small team, and to prioritize, we rely on upvotes :+1:.
-We use the [Top Issues Dashboard]() for tracking community demand.
-Do not hesitate to upvote the issues and pull requests you are interested in.
-We work on the most upvoted first.
+> We use the [Top Issues Dashboard]() for tracking community demand.
+Please upvote :+1: the issues and pull requests you are interested in.

 ## Installing